korupoluarun/Visual-Analytics-using-Tableau/README.md

 # Visual-Analytics with Tableau Workbooks
-developed from online content, especially datasets are gathered from various sources.
+Datasets are gathered from various sources.And content developed by Arun Korupolu for strictly academic usage.
-You can learn and improve material as and when needed
+You can learn and improve material as and when needed.